 Here are the steps to follow when taking your dog's pulse:

-Holistic veterinarians view dog fever as it is - a "symptom".
-It is a sign (usually a good one) that the dog's body immune system is working hard to get rid of whatever bugs there are inside the body.
+Holistic veterinarians view fever in dogs as a "symptom".
+It is a sign that the dog's body immune system is working hard to get rid of whatever bugs there are inside the body.

 It is important, therefore, that if your dog is running a fever, look for other accompanying symptoms and try to find out the underlying illness causing the fever.
-If that is difficult, and if your dog's fever does not go away, then consult your veterinarian.
+If that is difficult, and if your dog's fever does not go away, then it's time to see your veterinarian.